RahulRoy22/Hacktoberfest-Marathon-Welcome/README.md

   ```
   git clone [Copied URL]
   ```
-- Open the `Submissions` folder and create a subfolder named after your details in the format of `Name-RollNumber` and add your submission files for the task to this folder.
+- Open the `Submissions` folder and create a subfolder named after your university rollnumber and add your submission files for the task to this folder.
 - In order to save the changes make and add them to your GitHub repository, open a terminal window (Command Line / Powershell / Terminal / Git Bash / etc).
 Make sure that your command shell is inside the project folder or use the `cd` command to change the working directory such as:
   ```
   cd Start-ReactJS/